harry-anderson/s3-terraform/task-1/README.md

 ## Task 1
-> NOTE: I'm not familliar with using terraform inside docker.
-I have listed the steps just using terraform installed on my local machine.

 ### How to import buckets
 To import the existing resources I have used an `import` block in `main.tf`.